Ream-Systems/Ream-Systems.github.io/blog/first_post/Ream Systems Limited.md

 We are looking to contract these developers on a project by project basis.
 Each project you will earn a negotiable percentage of the profits, with the option for Ream to buy back these rights at a later date (again at a negotiable price). <br>

-We also intend to hire these developers full time when the company starts to have a sustainable cashflow.
+We also intend to hire these developers full-time when the company starts to have a sustainable cashflow.
 If you are interested, see our contact section above! <br><br>

 ### Thanks for reading, make sure to come back here for future updates! ###